PlatinumGames: 2008–2012: Partnership with Sega

 In late 2010, PlatinumGames revealed that it was in discussions with Sega to extend their partnership.
 Inaba added that Sega is a publisher which allows the team to have much creative control over their games.
-In 2011, PlatinumGames announced that they had extended their partnership with a new title called Max Anarchy.
+In 2011, PlatinumGames announced that it had extended its partnership with a new title called Max Anarchy.
 The game was released in western territories as Anarchy Reigns in 2012.
 The game serves as a sequel to MadWorld, but it does not feature the Sin City graphic style, though players assume control of MadWorlds protagonist Jack Cayman for most parts of the game.
 The game received mixed reviews on its release, and it was a commercial failure.
 Anarchy Reigns was the final game created by PlatinumGames and Sega.

 2013–2016: Licensed properties and exclusive games

 In 2011, Hideo Kojima and his studio Kojima Productions were working on a new Metal Gear game focused on one of its main characters Raiden, a ninja equipped with swords.
 Unable to continue working on the game, Kojima contacted Minami to ask PlatinumGames to work on it.
 According to Kojima, PlatinumGames was the only studio capable of working on an action game with sword-based combat.
 The team added stealth elements to the game finding its system too boring and straightforward.
 Directed by Kenji Saito, the game, titled Metal Gear Rising: Revengeance, was released in 2013 and received generally positive reviews from critics, and was a commercial success.
 It also became the company's first licensed title.

 PlatinumGames released two games exclusively for Nintendo's Wii U console within two years.

 The same year also saw the release of PlatinumGames' second game, The Wonderful 101 for the Wii U. While Kamiya directed the game, Minami offered creative advice.
 According to Kamiya, inspiration was drawn from classic tokusatsu series like Super Sentai, and that the game was designed to appeal to all types of audiences.
 The game was originally planned for the Wii, and was set to feature classic Nintendo characters.
 However, as the team found that it was difficult to use these characters creatively, the game was put on hold temporarily.
 Its development was restarted later, with 50 original characters being featured in the final game.
 Nintendo provided feedback during the game's development hoping that it would reach a larger audience.
 The game received critical acclaim.
 It was considered one of the best games in the Wii U library, and was voted one of community's Nintendo favorites.
 However, the game underperformed in Japan, and was outsold by Pikmin 3, which had already been released before the launch of The Wonderful 101.
 VG247 attributed the game's failure to the low sales of the Wii U.